mfms-ncsu/galant-js/system-test-plan.md

 4. Upload and load the exported graph and check that the export was correct

 ## Running algorithms
+ * run at least one algorithm on all platform/browser combinations

 ### Graph searches